pastweb/atom-css/packages/vite/README.md

 [css modules]: https://github.com/css-modules/css-modules
 [tailwind]: https://github.com/tailwindlabs/tailwindcss

-* Redulce the css size nesting the selectors where convenient.
+* Reduce the css size nesting the selectors where convenient.
 * Handle CSS modules.
 * Scopes CSS variables.
 * Calculate utilities on the fly and assign them in the CSS module object.
 * Remove the unused classes.

-Fore more info about tools and the options check the [CSS Tools](https://github.com/pastweb/css-tools) page.
+For more info about tools and the options check the [CSS Tools](https://github.com/pastweb/css-tools) page.

 ## install
 ```bash